 What Kind of Treats Are Good for the Guinea Pigs?

-So, what exactly can you try and treat your guinea pig to?
-Well, the food has to be natural.
-Just like the rest of your pet’s diet.
+The food has to be natural just like the rest of your pet’s diet.
 Cavies don’t really care about how their food looks, as long as they like the taste.
 Stay away from any artificial colorings and other unnatural components.

 When it comes to vegetables, they can totally become part of your guinea pig’s daily diet.
 In fact, some owners feed guinea pigs up to one cup of fresh vegetables every day.

 But remember that your guinea pig is unique and it might enjoy other veggies as well.
 For example, cucumbers and carrots are good for cavies.
-So don’t be afraid to experiment, as long as you don’t give your guinea pig anything from the ‘naughty’ list.
+So don’t be afraid to experiment, as long as you don’t give your guinea pig anything that is toxic and unhealthy.

 Different types of fruit can become real treats, as these things can’t be given to the cavy every single day.
 Fruits tend to have a lot of acid and sugar in them.
-That might lead to sores around the mouth and obesity and we surely don’t want that, right?
+This might lead to sores around the mouth and obesity so better give them in moderation.

 But the great news is that you can feed your little friend with nearly any type of fruit.
 Apples seem to be on top of the list.
 But pears, strawberries, papaya, and oranges are also enjoyed by guinea pigs all over the world.